 The neck should be short, with full cheeks (see the cat called, Divinity, for example) and powerful jaws.
 The ears should be small with rounded tips and be set low on the head and far apart.
 All this is to reinforce the impression of roundness (almost like the Scottish Fold).

 The eyes in the cats photographed are noticeably large and round.
 This is exactly as it should be (“large, round and full….”).
 Look particularly at the eyes of “Sweet Charity” the kitten on the right of the two kittens.
-The body is cobby (chunky), with a “deep chest” (Divinity shows this well, I think).
+The body is cobby (chunky), with a “deep chest”.
 The back should be level with the floor (presumed to mean parallel with the ground).
 Divinity shows this aspect well.

 The legs should be short, thick and strong.
 The paws are large and round.
 All the requirements lead towards one goal as can be seen, namely a very solid rounded and cobby cat.